hawtio/hawtio-kubernetes-api/README.md

 # hawtio-kubernetes-api

-hawtio plugin that maintains an in-memory model of kubernetes objects
+hawtio plugin that provides an easy API for working with a kubernets/openshift API server.